Safari special: Primates

 Big brown eyes gaze back at you, content as he feeds on the fleshy mango in his human-like palm.
 Dubbed ‘man of the forest’, it’s fascinating to see orangutans eat, socialise, and play.
 These endangered charismatic primates can only be found on two islands: Sumatra in Indonesia and Borneo in Malaysia.
 We can recommend Sepilok Orangutan Rehabilitation Centre in Borneo, established in 1964 to rehabilitate orphaned and injured orangutans.

 Today, you can take a guided tour of the centre’s rainforest trails to see them in their natural habitat.
-Your Travel Counsellor can arrange a twin-centre with Semenggoh Nature Reserve, where you can see orangutans feeding on raised platforms.
+Your Travel Counsellor can arrange a twin-centre stay with Semenggoh Nature Reserve, where you can see orangutans feeding on raised platforms.

 Lemurs in Madagascar